EleborGB/kernelProto/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+Thanks for the support, the explanation and the patience to:
+- ing.
+Giorgio Luppi of Kernel Sistemi srl
+- Luca Morisi of Kernel Sistem srl

 ## Contact
-Created by [@flynerdpl](http://www.elebor.it/) - feel free to contact me
+Created by [elebor GB srl](http://www.elebor.it/) - feel free to contact for bugs submission, improvement suggstions

 ## License
 This project is open source and available under the [Mozzilla License](https://mozilla.org/MPL/2.0/)